 A simple flask webapp to download the audio track from almost any internet video.

-HomePage is a trivial flask web app that allows downloading the audio track from almost any internet video.
-It is intended to be deployed inside a private network for personal use, so that hosts within the network can access and download the tracks they want.
+HomePage is a trivial flask web app that pulls the audio track from almost any internet video.
+It is intended to be deployed inside a private network for private use.

 youtube_dl to download the videos, so quite a few sites are supported.
 Playlists are also supported.